top of page

 Add the dulse/seaweed to a small bowl and soak in water for 10-15 minutes.
 They will unfurl and turn soft.

-In a pot, you can use the same one from above after quick rinse with water, heat the dashi with the ginger, carrots, edamame, and tofu to a gentle simmer.
-Mash the miso in a bowl with the warm dash to make a thick cream and get all the bits smooth.
-Add this to the soup and bring to a gentle simmer for 10 minutes.
+In a pot, you can use the same one from above after a quick rinse with water, and heat the dashi with ginger, carrots, edamame, and tofu to a gentle simmer.
+Mash the miso in a bowl with the warm dashi to make a thick cream and smooth all the bits.
+Add this to the soup and gently simmer for 10 minutes.
 Add the dulse when ready, including the liquid they were soaked in.
-Taste the soup and adjust salt and the flavor of miso.
-Add more miso for a stronger flavor.
+Taste the soup and adjust the salt and the flavour of the miso.
+Add more miso for a stronger flavour.

-Note: Miso is a live culture (like yogurt) and all the benefits of miso are lost if it is boiled.
+Note: Miso is a live culture (like yoghurt), and all its benefits are lost if it is boiled.
 Keep the heat low and gentle.
-Also, Miso and kombu have a lot of salt in them.
+Also, Miso and kombu have a lot of salt.
 You most probably will not need to add any salt to this dish.

-To serve, stir the soup well, the goodness of miso tends to settle.
-Ladle the soup into bowls making sure to get some of the carrots, tofu, and edamame.
+To serve, stir the soup well; the goodness of miso tends to settle.
+Ladle the soup into bowls, making sure to include some of the carrots, tofu, and edamame.
 Top with a few scallions and a drop or two of sesame oil.